Solar Upgrades That Give The Biggest ROI

 • The Solar Link: A smaller solar system means a lower upfront cost, which directly shortens your solar payback period.

-2. Smart Thermostats
+2. Optimize Solar Energy Consumption with Smart Thermostats

 • The ROI: These devices learn your habits and automatically adjust temperatures, saving energy when you’re away or asleep.
-They can save you up to 10% on heating and cooling costs [2].

-• The Solar Link: They are essential for load shifting—a key strategy for solar homeowners.
+• The Solar Link: They are essential for load shifting — a key strategy for solar homeowners.
 They can be programmed to pre-cool your home during the midday solar window (when your power is free) so your AC runs less during the expensive evening peak hours.

 → 🔧 Find the biggest performance leaks in your system.